mde/ejs/tutorial.md

 ```

 Open your browser to [localhost:4000/to_dos](http://localhost:4000/to_dos)
 and you'll get a list of the to_dos which should be empty.

-Go ahead and
-look around, you can create show edit and delete to_do items.
-We're going
+Go ahead and look around, you can create show edit and delete to_do items.
+We're
-to make a few changes though.
+going to make a few changes though.

+#### Add validation

 The first thing we'll do is to add some validation to our ToDo model.
-So
+So open
-open 'app/models/to_do.js' in your editor and add the following lines
+'app/models/to_do.js' in your editor and add the following lines anywhere inside
-anywhere inside the constructor function
+the constructor function

 ```
 var ToDo = function () {